josue-rojas/job-search/README.md

 # job-searches
 Scrape for new jobs and display them on a react web page

+The idea is that some job boards (linkedin) are filled with "promoted" jobs when searching for recently posted jobs.
+This tool just helps find those new jobs faster and more automize.

 # Requirements
 - [sqlite ](https://www.sqlite.org)
 - node 21 (`nvm use` if nvm available)